testmonitor/laravel-accountable/README.md

 ### Impersonation

-When authentication is not available, for example, when running jobs in a queue, you might want to "impersonate" a user.
+When authentication is not available - for example, when running jobs in a queue - you might want to "impersonate" a user.
 Simply override user identification with the `actingAs` method:

 ```php
 accountable()->actingAs($event->causer);
 ```

+You can end the impersonation by calling the `reset` method.

 ## Tests